Economic history of Mexico: 1982 crisis and recovery

 By late 1982, incoming President Miguel de la Madrid reduced public spending drastically and stimulated exports to balance the national accounts.
 Recovery was slow to materialize, however.
 The economy stagnated throughout the 1980s as a result of continuing negative terms of trade, high domestic interest rates, and scarce credit.
 Widespread fears that the government might fail to achieve fiscal balance and have to expand the money supply and raise taxes deterred private investment and encouraged massive capital flight that further increased inflationary pressures.
 The resulting reduction in domestic savings impeded growth, as did the government's rapid and drastic reductions in public investment and its raising of real domestic interest rates to deter capital flight.

 Parque Fundidora (Fundidora Park) with steel mill ruins, east of Monterrey.

 Mexico's GDP grew at an average rate of just 0.1 percent per year between 1983 and 1988, while inflation on an average of 100%.
 Public consumption grew at an average annual rate of less than 2 percent, and private consumption not at all.
 Total investment fell at an average annual rate of 4 percent and public investment at an 11 percent pace.
 Throughout the 1980s, the productive sectors of the economy contributed a decreasing share to GDP, while the services sectors expanded their share, reflecting the rapid growth of the informal economy and the change from good jobs to bad ones (services jobs).
 De la Madrid's stabilization strategy imposed high social costs: real disposable income per capita fell 5 percent each year between 1983 and 1988.
 High levels of unemployment and underemployment, especially in rural areas, stimulated migration to Mexico City and to the United States.

-Carlos Slim business activities have had a significant impact on Mexico's economy, contributing to economic growth, infrastructure development, and job creation.
-His influence extends beyond business into areas such as social welfare and public policy, making him a central figure in Mexican business and philanthropy.
+Carlos Slim's business activities have had a significant impact on Mexico's economy, as a business oligarch, investor and philanthropist.

 By 1988 (de la Madrid's final year as President) inflation was at last under control, fiscal and monetary discipline attained, relative price adjustment achieved, structural reform in trade and public-sector management underway, and the economy was bound for recovery.
 But these positive developments were inadequate to attract foreign investment and return capital in sufficient quantities for sustained recovery.
 A shift in development strategy became necessary, predicated on the need to generate a net capital inflow.